Membership of the CoM

-As Secretary of the ANZAHPE Committee of Management, Carole is responsible for coordinating correspondence for the Association.
+As Secretary of the ANZAHPE Committee of Management, Megan is responsible for coordinating correspondence for the Association.
 She also manages the Awards and Grants portfolio.
-Carole is currently the National Director of Learning and Teaching and the University of Notre Dame Australia, and is Chair of the Academic Council.

 As the Membership Secretary, Koshila’s focus is on member recruitment and retention.
 She undertakes strategy development related to expanding and sustaining the ANZAHPE member base, marketing and communication around membership, evaluation, and development of new initiatives.

 Koshila is a Senior Lecturer and Coordinator of the postgraduate courses in clinical education in the Prideaux Centre for Research at Health Professions Education, Flinders University.
 She is an experienced qualitative researcher and her research interests include professional learning/faculty development, curriculum and pedagogy, and the use of theory in health professions education research.
 Koshila is also a Fellow of ANZAHPE.

 Margo Brewer currently holds the ANZAHPE Committee of Management portfolio of Interprofessional Education.
 Margo is an Associate Professor in the School of Occupational Therapy, Social Work and Speech Pathology at Curtin University in Western Australia.
 Her research interests include interprofessional education, resilience, managing underperforming students and feedback.